Commission rates are under fire and on both sides of the transaction.

 This one seems to be surfacing more and more often in commission-cutting discussions.

-First, you’re not performing brain surgery, saving lives or keeping people out of jail.
+First, you’re not performing brain surgery, saving lives, or keeping people out of jail.

+But you shouldn’t be comparing yourself to doctors, lawyers, or any other profession.
 You’ve got a pretty unique role; use that to your advantage.

 7. ‘Commission rebates are illegal, so I can’t.”

-The point was made by an agent located in California — where real estate commission rebates are perfectly legal.
+The point was made by an agent in California — where real estate commission rebates are perfectly legal.
+Using Google, it took me five seconds to verify that, straight from the CAR.

+You don’t think the consumer requesting a rebate can verify it just as easily?
+Really?
 This argument comes up all the time.
-Despite the fact that commission rebates are legal in 40 of the 50 states.
+Although commission rebates are legal in 40 of the 50 states.